keras-team/keras-io/examples/vision/md/patch_convnet.md

 by Touvron et. al, the authors propose to set up an equivalent visualization for convnets.
 They propose to substitute the global average pooling layer of a convnet with a Transformer layer.
-The self-attention layer of the Transformer would produces attention maps that correspond to the most attended patches of the image for the classification decision.
+The self-attention layer of the Transformer would produce attention maps that correspond to the most attended patches of the image for the classification decision.

 In this example, we minimally implement the ideas of